 3. How to Use Essential Oils

 Aromatic uses of essential oils can heighten the senses and have positive effects for the mind and body.
-You can inhale the oil directly from the bottle, diffuse it with a diffuser (like the one that comes in the Young Living Premium starter kit or this one online.)
+You can inhale the oil directly from the bottle, diffuse it with a diffuser (like the one that comes in the Young Living Premium starter kit.

 – Topical Application